Cremyll Ferry

-The Cremyll ferry is a foot passenger ferry across the Hamoaze (the estuary of the River Tamar) from Admirals Hard in Stonehouse, Plymouth, Devon to Cremyll in Cornwall.
-It is operated by Plymouth boat Trips, and runs approximately every 30 minutes, with a 8-minute crossing time.
+The Cremyll Ferry is a foot passenger ferry across the Hamoaze (the estuary of the River Tamar) from Admirals Hard in Stonehouse, Plymouth, Devon to Cremyll in Cornwall.
+It is operated by Plymouth Boat Trips, and runs approximately every 30 minutes, with an 8-minute crossing time.

 History

 The ancient ferry route dates back to at least the 11th century.
-For hundreds of years the route was worked with rowing boat, and with horseboats for carrying livestock, carts and cargo.
-In 1511 the Mount Edgecumbe family took control of the ferry and they would keep control for over four hundred years.
-In 1885 the first steam ferry was introduced, followed by a further six steam launches, culminating in the present vessels, the second SS Armadillo and SS Shuttlecock which were introduced in 1924 and 1926.
+For hundreds of years the route was worked with rowboats, and with horseboats for carrying livestock, carts and cargo.
+In 1511 the Mount Edgecumbe family took control of the ferry; they would keep control for over 400 years.